AsVoider/POWERSERVE_CUDA/tools/end_to_end/README.md

 2. `cd smartserving`

 Please make sure you locates in the smartserving directory.

 3. `sudo docker run -v "$(pwd):/code" -w /code -it santoxin/mobile-build:v1.1 /bin/bash`

 Now you are interact with the bash in the docker container.

-4. `git config --global --add safe.directory /code && git checkout end_to_end && ./tools/end_to_end/end_to_end_run.sh`
+4. `git config --global --add safe.directory /code && ./tools/end_to_end/end_to_end_run.sh`

 5. press `ctrl+d` to quit the docker container. `pwd` should tell you that you are in the smartserving directory.